Geocodio/cards-against-artisans/README.md

 ## Changing logo on cards

-Replace [src/individual-cards/logo.svg](src/individual-cards/logo.svg) with a logo of your choice.
+Replace the inline SVG file in [src/common.tex](src/common.tex) with a logo of your choice.

+Make sure to provide both a black version (for white cards) and a white version (for black cards).